ottojo/ADIS/Assignment6/manuel/README.md

 First, evaluating the performance is a lot harder with WebSocket's since messages must be initiated on the server side and tool support is not as mature as for HTTP.
 And although HTTP/2 is supported by k6, it's not supported by express.

 The second reason is statelessness.
 A push-based communication model is generally stateful (remembering which messages were pushed) and we chose a stateless approach.
 We considered implementing this concept via socket.io and achieving statelessness using socket.io-redis but didn’t have enough time for this (as it would require to completely change the setup and basically start anew).

+A proof of concept was implemented for pushing new roars to the index page using WebSockets.
+This was however done independently from the other changes in the Django based solution, and not methodically evaluated.
+Details are available in the appendix at the end of the document.

 ### Concept: **REST**, Implemented: **Yes**